hazer-hazer/JON/README.md

 #### `null` value

-`null` must not differ in implementations in the way of processing it, if `null` appears as value -- it must exists in structure. `null` is not "undefined", it is a "none" value.
+`null` must not differ in implementations in the way of processing it, if `null` appears as value -- it must exist in the representation of source code. `null` is not "undefined", it is a "none" value, thus appearance of `null` does not mean that value can be omitted.

 ### Numbers

 JON does not require any limitation for numbers, grammatically valid number can be of any length.
-Each implementation able to handle size by itself and should do it.
+Each implementation need to handle size by itself and should do it.